Malawi’s President Chakwera concedes election to his predecessor Mutharika

 - list 3 of 3Mpox no longer international health emergency but remains concern in Africa

+“It was clear that my rival Peter Mutharika has an insurmountable lead over me,” he added.

+“In the days that remain, I want you to know that I am committed to a peaceful transfer of power,” Chakwera said.

-While the Electoral Commission was due to release the results of the vote at a briefing at 12 GMT on Wednesday , official results released so far show ex-president Peter Mutharika has gained a strong lead over Chakwera.
+While the Electoral Commission was due to release the results of the vote at a briefing later on Wednesday , official results released so far show ex-president Mutharika has gained a strong lead over Chakwera.

-Last week, citizens took to the polls to vote on the country’s next leader, in a vote that analysts predicted would be one of the most tightly contested votes in the country in recent history between Mutharika and Chakwera, the candidates of the two biggest parties in Malawi’s parliament.
+Last week, citizens took to the polls to vote on the country’s next leader, in a vote that analysts predicted would be one of the most tightly contested elections in the country in recent history between Mutharika and Chakwera, the candidates of the two biggest parties in Malawi’s parliament.

+However, the dire state of the economy dominated the election, with critics accusing the president of mismanagement and indecisiveness.

-Since Chakwera was elected in 2020, the country has experienced economic stagnation, with inflation levels above 20 per cent for more than three years.
+Since Chakwera was elected in 2020, the country has experienced economic stagnation.

+Costs soared in the impoverished agricultural nation, with inflation reaching 33 percent and the price of food, maize and fertiliser increasing.

+According to the World Bank, nearly three-quarters of Malawians live below the $3 a day poverty line.